jetstream-cloud/js2docs/docs/general/policies.md

 Jetstream2 policy is that we will do the following when allocations expire:

-* At **expiration + 1 day** - the allocation will be disabled on Jetstream2 and access is no longer possible to allocation users
+* At **expiration** - the allocation will be disabled on Jetstream2 and access is no longer possible to allocation users
 * If the allocation has not been renewed *(preferred)* or extended in **10 days**, all VMs on the allocation will be shelved and thus no longer accessible
 * If the allocation has not been renewed *(preferred)* or extended in **30 days**, all resources (VMs, volumes, shares, images, etc) on the allocation will be destroyed and *will not be recoverable*